kvalle/norphoname/blogpost.md

 ## The Fields and Field Types

-The documents and their fields, as well as the field types, are defined in our [schema.xml](https://github.com/kvalle/norphoname/blob/master/schema.xml).
+The documents and their fields, as well as the field types, are defined in our [schema.xml](https://github.com/kvalle/norphoname/blob/master/schema.xml) file.

-The documents represent persons, with names and birth dates:
+In our example, the documents represent persons, with names and birth dates:

 	<fields>
 		<field name="id" type="string" indexed="true" stored="true" />